Signature Programs

 "Getting a new passion is opening a door to new possibilities."
 Middle School Student

-Each spring, the Lower School devotes a week to an in-depth, project-based study of design thinking and problem-solving.
-Different groups explore different aspects of a problem to be solved, working together in multi-age groupings that engender collaboration and team support.
-Students have proposed solutions for improving the playground, garden, and other outdoor spaces.
+Each spring, the Lower School devotes two weeks to an in-depth, project-based study of design thinking and problem-solving.
+Groups explore different aspects of a problem to be solved, working together in multi-age groupings that encourage collaboration and team support.

 When I remember my years at Roycemore, it is clear to me that Roycemore’s culture of excellence and individuality has positively shaped my life since graduation.
 Roycemore emphasized learning through discovery, critical thinking, and challenging oneself; values that have remained with me to this day.
 Through my January Short Term projects, I learned and was inspired by the logic behind how computers operate and went on to study Computer Science in college.
 I still remember how I learned to critically analyze film on another JST project.
 Roycemore provided me with a truly unique experience.